stratum-labs/prose-motions/README.md

 > Thanks to ProseMirror's declarative **state → transaction → new-state** we can express complex Vim behaviour in plain TypeScript (see the [ProseMirror State guide](https://prosemirror.net/docs/guide/#state)).
 Want to add `w`, `yy`, or repeat counts?
 Just compose new commands – no native code compilation, no browser-specific hacks.

+  ##  New to Vim?

+  If you're new to Vim motions or were pointed here by colleagues, we recommend reading ["Why Vim Is More than Just an Editor – Vim Language, Motions, and Modes Explained"](https://www.freecodecamp.org/news/vim-language-and-motions-explained/).
+It's an excellent introduction to the concepts that make Vim-style editing so powerful.

 ## Roadmap